-Back when I was a kid (don’t even go there), our family would vacation at Huntington Beach in Southern California, and on the beach there was a snack bar where they served tortilla strips (does any else remember these?).
+Back when I was a kid (into the far reaches of ancient history...the 50's and 60's), our family would vacation at Huntington Beach in Southern California, and on the beach there was a snack bar where they served tortilla strips (does any else remember these?).
 They made them right there and served them in one of those paper tray things with a red sauce that we all just loved.
 I’m sure it was pretty awful stuff, but the tortilla strips were so great.
 They were different from store-bought tortilla chips in that they really were just fried up tortillas.
 They tasted like corn and they were warm and crisp, and well, we loved them.

 Fast forward to my adult life where I still absolutely love tortilla chips (maybe too much), but avoid them and the fat and salt inherent in those addicting little things.
 So several years ago, I started making my own tortilla chips and was so happy to find that they tasted just like I remembered those tortilla strips I loved back in my youth on the beach in SoCal (minus the grease).